When engaged in an airsoft battle, players sometimes like to get up close and personal.

 I really tried not to include this – honestly I did.
 But in the end, because I made the Terminator reference at the beginning of the article, it would have been a sin not to.

-Yes, this is a replica of the lever action Winchester 1887 made famous (among other things) by Arnold Schwarzenegger and a Harley-Davidson.
+Yes, this is a replica of the lever-action Winchester 1887 made famous (among other things) by Arnold Schwarzenegger and a Harley-Davidson.
+By the way, this is only one of the many airsoft guns we see in movies.

 With a durable aluminum alloy barrel, magazine tube, and receiver, the stock grip and handguard are real wood.